imagewize/moiraine/readme.txt

 == Copyright ==

-Ollie Theme, (C) 2025 Mike McAlister
+Moiraine Theme, (C) 2025 Jasper Frumau based on Ollie by Mike McAlister.
-Ollie is distributed under the terms of the GNU GPL.
+Moiraine is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by